How Cyclists Can Get the Most Out Of Physical Therapy

 There are many different types of treatments for cycling-related overuse injuries.
 These may include:

-- Strengthening exercises to build up the muscles around the injured area
+• Muscle-strengthening exercises to enhance the muscles around the injured area.

-- Acupuncture to improve blood circulation and reduce pain
+• Acupuncture for improved blood circulation and pain reduction

 What Can Cyclists Expect from Physical Therapy?